dyusupov/katacoda-scenarios/single-nfs/step3.md

 neadm service add nfssvc REPLACE_WITH_SERVER_ID `{{copy}}

-Now that service associated with the right server id, share tenant's bucket
+Now that service associated with the right server id, restart service to apply new changes

 `
-neadm service serve nfssvc region1/tenant1/bk1 `{{execute}}

-and restart service to apply new changes

-`
 neadm service restart nfssvc; \
 neadm service show nfssvc
 `{{execute}}

+NFS server is up and running at this point, lets add new export to it

+`
+neadm service serve nfssvc region1/tenant1/bk1 `{{execute}}

 By default service will be listening on NFS ports on all Docker container interfaces.